-The UPDATE STATISTICS command updates the statistics collected on a table, to improve query performance.
+The UPDATE STATISTICS command updates the statistics collected on a table.
 This command collects a set of keys per region per column family that are equal byte distanced from each other.
 These collected keys are called guideposts and they act as hints/guides to improve the parallelization of queries on a given target region.

 Statistics are also automatically collected during major compactions and region splits so manually running this command may not be necessary.